 - Criminal Activities: Your passion may lie in graffiti or murals.
 But usually, this is associated with vandalism and is not appreciated.
 Be careful when adding such hobbies to your resume.

 - Anti-Social Activities: Some activities may scream ‘introvert’ and that too in a negative way.
-Every company wants someone who can gel up with the company employees nicely and usually prefer extroverts over introverts.
+Every company wants someone who can gel with the company employees nicely and usually prefers extroverts over introverts.

-- Personal Opinions: Some activities might reflect personal information in relation to political preference and opinions.
+- Personal Opinions: Some activities might reflect personal information with political preferences and opinions.
 These hobbies in a resume are considered unprofessional and should be avoided.

 - Misinterpreted Activities: Some activities might be misinterpreted and have multiple meanings.
 They can have multiple interpretations and therefore can be taken in a light that was not intended by you.
 So our advice is that you steer clear of them altogether.